The National Redress Scheme for victims of historic child sex abuse is attracting a lot of media attention.

 Child abuse survivors deserve better.

 If you haven’t yet filed a civil claim against the institution responsible for your abuse, do so before you apply for the redress scheme.
-You can’t do this once you have applied for redress.
+You can’t do this once you have accepted a payment from the National Redress Scheme.